rm-netsu/uf2linmap/README.md

 ### Reading the linear payload

-Use the `readLinearPayload` function to extract all payload data from a UF2 buffer and combine it into a single `Uint8Array`, ordered by the flash addresses specified in the UF2 blocks.
+Use the `readLinearPayload` function to extract all payload data from a UF2 buffer and combine it into a single `Buffer`, ordered by the flash addresses specified in the UF2 blocks.

 ```typescript
 import { readFile } from 'fs/promises'; // Required for reading the file